openskies-sh/aerobridge/README.md

 The [Directorate General of Civil Aviation (DGCA)](https://dgca.gov.in/digigov-portal/) in India has unveiled a policy of "No permission - No takeoff" for drone flights.
 This means that public and private companies intending to fly drones in India need to interface with DGCA's infrastructure for flight permissions and other authorizations.
 These APIs are called India's [Digital Sky](https://digitalsky.dgca.gov.in/) eco-system.
 Aerobridge is a server that helps you interface with the APIs in a standardized fashion and be in compliance with the regulatory requirements around operating drones.

+## How can Aerobridge help you?

+If you are a drone manufacturer, operator or just a researcher, you can benefit by adopting Aerobridge in your operational stack:

+- Standard way to communicate with Digital Sky APIs
+- Integration with PX4 / ArduControl
+- Manage permissions and flight logs
+- RFM integration
+- Easily manage compliance with NPNT

+## Join our pilot program

+We work with drone manufacturers to help the become compliant with NPNT by regular onboarding run through our canary program.
+You can find out more about this on our monthly [webinar](http://webinar.aerobridge.in)

 ## Get Involved

 Aerobridge is fully open source and you can get involved by participating in our weekly calls (details shortly) and our Slack channel: [Request access here](https://forms.gle/qdUgjJHiFQn2Yuhg6).
 Weather you are a drone enthusiast or a expert, join our community to shape the future of drone flights in India.
 There are many benefits of participation: